 CloudIBN Fortifies US Cloud Environments with Targeted VAPT Testing Services

-CloudIBN delivers dedicated IoT VAPT services in the USA, ensuring secure and resilient connected device environments.MAIMI, FL, UNITED STATES, June 27, 2025 /EINPresswire.com/ -- As cloud adoption accelerates across the United States, CloudIBN, a leading global provider of managed security and compliance solutions, announces the official launch of its Targeted Cloud Vulnerability Assessment and Penetration Testing (VA&PT) Services.
+CloudIBN strengthens U.S. cloud security with specialized VAPT testing services, ensuring robust protection against vulnerabilities.MAIMI, FL, UNITED STATES, June 27, 2025 /EINPresswire.com/ -- As cloud adoption accelerates across the United States, CloudIBN, a leading global provider of managed security and compliance solutions, announces the official launch of its Targeted Cloud Vulnerability Assessment and Penetration Testing (VA&PT) Services.
 These tailored VAPT Testing Services are purpose-built for businesses leveraging Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and hybrid environments, empowering enterprises to proactively secure their cloud infrastructure and meet growing compliance demands.

 With cyberattacks on cloud resources increasing year over year, CloudIBN’s VAPT Security Services are a timely solution for IT teams seeking to strengthen resilience, minimize risk, and ensure operational continuity in an increasingly connected world.